Zoumana Bakayogo: Crewe Alexandra

 On 15 January 2016, Bakayogo signed for League One side Crewe Alexandra on a deal until the end of the season.
 It came after when he went on trial with the side over the summer, as he was recovering from injury.

 Almost two years since he last played a competitive match, Bakayogo made his Crewe debut as a substitute against Swindon Town on 16 January 2016.
 Having stayed on the substitute bench at first, he quickly became a first team regular for the side, establishing himself in the left–back position.
 Manager Steve Davis often put him in the left–midfield position.
 Just over a month later, on 20 February 2016, he scored his first Crewe goal in a 3–1 defeat at Chesterfield.
 Having played a major role during the second half of the season, Bakayogo was unable to help the club avoid relegation after losing 3–0 against Port Vale on 9 April 2016.
 After making 22 first team appearances and scoring once for the side, in June 2016, Bakayogo signed a one-year contract at Crewe, with an option of a further year.

 In the 2016–17 season, Bakayogo continued to establish himself in the starting eleven, playing in the left–back position.
 He then captained the side on two occasions throughout August against Sheffield United and Accrington Stanley, both in the League Cup and EFL Trophy respectively.
 Bakayogo then set up two goals in two matches between 16 August 2016 and 20 August 2016 against Hartlepool United and Newport County.
 His performance throughout August earned him praise from Peter Morse, who wrote his opinion on local newspaper, Crewe Chronicle.
 Between 30 August 2016 and 24 September 2016, he helped the side go on a five match unbeaten and kept three clean sheets in the process.
 Bakayogo started in every match since the start of the season until he tore his hamstring during a 2–1 loss against Plymouth Argyle on 12 November 2016.
-It wasn't until on 17 December 2016 when he made his return from injury, starting the whole game, in a 2–1 loss against Cambridge United.
+On 17 December 2016, he made his return from injury, starting the whole game, in a 2–1 loss against Cambridge United.
 Bakayogo continued to regain his first team place for the side, playing in the left–back position despite being dropped to the substitute bench on two occasions.
 On 8 March 2017, Bakayogo earned an extended deal through to the summer of 2018 after triggering a contract clause.
 At the end of the 2016–17 season, he made forty–six appearances in all competitions for the side.